laurentcarrie/legendary-memory/README.md

 a book is a list of songs.
 You usually work on a set list, and you don't want to browse your google drive to find each song when you rehearse.
 We want to have all of them in one file.

+# How does it work ?

+There is a tool written in rust, that is basically a code generator.
+It will generate :
+- tex glue files
+- OMakefile ( omake replacement for make )
+from your songs.

+## what is a song ?

+A song is a directory in the tree ( look at [songs](songs)).
+It has :
+- a song.json description file ( look at [songs/alannah_myles/black_velvet/song.json](song.json))
+- a body.tex file ( it is the body of the `\begin{document} .... \end{document}` in latex)
+- your stuff : latex files, lilypond files,... just declare them in the `song.json`